Wildest Moments

-"Wildest Moments" is a song by British singer Jessie Ware from her debut studio album, Devotion (2012).
-The song was released in the United Kingdom as a digital download on 29 June 2012 to positive responses and high acclaim.
+"Wildest Moments" is a song by British singer-songwriter Jessie Ware from her debut studio album, Devotion (2012).
+It was written by Ware and Kid Harpoon, while production was helmed by the latter and Dave Okumu.
+"Wildest Moments "was released in the United Kingdom as a digital download on 29 June 2012 to positive responses and high acclaim.

 Critical reception

 The song received highly positive reviews.
 Pitchfork Media gave the song its "Best New Music" accolade.
 It also featured in their Top 100 Tracks of 2012 at number 21.

 Music video

 A music video to accompany the release of "Wildest Moments" was first released on YouTube on 2 July 2012 at a total length of four minutes and five seconds.
 The video consists of a single shot of Ware sitting while singing the song, with the camera slowly rotating around her.